Skip to main content

 The legality of offering incentives for genetic information within a wellness program is governed by a shifting regulatory landscape.
 While the core statutes, GINA and the ADA, provide the foundational rules, the specific guidance from the EEOC on what makes a program “voluntary” has evolved.
 This history is essential to understanding the current legal uncertainty and the high degree of risk for employers in this domain.

-In 2016, the EEOC issued final rules that attempted to harmonize the requirements of the with the wellness program provisions of the Health Insurance Portability and Accountability Act (HIPAA).
+In 2016, the EEOC issued final rules that attempted to harmonize the requirements of the ADA and GINA with the wellness program provisions of the Health Insurance Portability and Accountability Act (HIPAA).
 These rules established specific incentive limits.

-For collected health information subject to the ADA (like a health risk assessment or biometric screening), incentives were capped at 30% of the total cost of self-only health coverage.
+For wellness programs that collected health information subject to the ADA (like a health risk assessment or biometric screening), incentives were capped at 30% of the total cost of self-only health coverage.
 However, the guidance for genetic information under GINA was markedly different and more restrictive.

 The 2016 GINA rule stated that an employer could not offer any financial incentive for an employee to provide their own genetic information.
-An employer was permitted to offer a limited incentive for the completion of a that included history, but only if the assessment made it unequivocally clear that the reward was not conditioned on answering those specific questions.
+An employer was permitted to offer a limited incentive for the completion of a health risk assessment that included questions about family medical history, but only if the assessment made it unequivocally clear that the reward was not conditioned on answering those specific questions.

 This created a narrow pathway ∞ reward the act of participation, not the disclosure of protected genetic data.
 These rules, however, are no longer in effect.
 A 2017 court decision, resulting from a lawsuit filed by the AARP, vacated the incentive limits in the ADA and GINA rules, finding the EEOC had not provided sufficient justification for the 30% threshold.
 The court ordered the EEOC to reconsider, leading to the withdrawal of these specific provisions.